surajiyer/spark-sklearn/README.md

 This project is also available as as [Spark package](http://spark-packages.org/package/databricks/spark-sklearn).

 The developer version has the following requirements:
- - a recent release of scikit-learn.
-Releases 0.18.1, 0.19.0 have been tested, older versions may work too.
+ - scikit-learn 0.19.1 has been tested.
- - Spark >= 2.1.1.
+ - Spark >= 2.1.0.
 Spark may be downloaded from the [Spark official website](http://spark.apache.org/).
 In order to use this package, you need to use the pyspark interpreter or another Spark-compliant python interpreter.
 See the [Spark guide](https://spark.apache.org/docs/latest/programming-guide.html#overview) for more details.
  - [nose](https://nose.readthedocs.org) (testing dependency only)
  - Pandas, if using the Pandas integration or testing.
 Pandas==0.18 has been tested.